Muhima: Demographics

 The Rwanda Environment Management Authority hypothesised that the high male-to-female ratio was due to a tendency for men to migrate to the city in search of work outside the agricultural sector, while their wives remained in a rural home.

 As of 2022 it had a 100% Urban rate.
 It is quite young with 22.1% of the population is under 15 and 75.7% of the population being younger than 65, and older than 14.
 Only 2.2% of the population is older than 64.

+Transportation

+The RN 1 and RN 3 runs straight through the middle of Muhima.

+Sectors

+Nyarugenge District is divided into 10 sectors (imirenge): Gitega, Kanyinya, Kigali, Kimisagara, Mageragere, Muhima, Nyakabanda, Nyamirambo, Nyarugenge and Rwezamenyo.

 Inhabited places

 Sectors are divided into subdivisions.
 These are the list of subdivisions.